-5 cont.
-3A-9.2 i, Use of Low Impact Development (LID) techniques to limit G CD (E), PW es in stormwater runoff at the point of origination (these (-), clude, but are not limited to: surface swales; - replace ment of conventional impervious surfaces with pervious surface s [e.g., porous pavement]; impervious surfaces discon nection; and trees planted to intercept stormwater); 1 ed detention basins to minimize flow changes and s to flow duration characteristics; ineered stream stabilization to minimize bank erosion, g vegetative and rock stabilization, and inset floodplain tion features that provide for enhancement of riparian and maintenance of natural hydrologic and channel to 1 ain interactions; ize slope differences between any stormwater or on facility channel with the existing receiving channel gradient to flow velocity; and ize to the extent possible detention basin, bridge kment, and other encroachments into the channel and ain corridor, and utilize open bottom box culverts to allow s rediment passage on smaller drainage courses.
-The final drainage plan shall de emonstrate to the satisfaction of the City of Folsom Public Works Departments that 100-year (0.01 AEP) tely channeled and contained, such that the risk to within or down gradient of the Folsom Plan Area would ication would not be increased from pre-development geomorphology would be changed (the range of for each receiving water if feasible, or a conservative n Ep of 1 ±10% or other as approved by the Sacramento Stormwater Quality Partnership
+50. Cont.
+3A-9.2 Use of Low Impact Development (LID) techniques to limit increases in stormwater runoff at the point of origination (these may include, but are not limited to: surface swales; replacement of conventional impervious surfaces with pervious surfaces [e.g., porous pavement]; impervious surfaces disconnection; and trees planted to intercept stormwater); Enlarged detention basins to minimize flow changes and changes to flow duration characteristics; Bioengineered stream stabilization to minimize bank erosion, utilizing vegetative and rock stabilization, and inset floodplain restoration features that provide for enhancement of riparian habitat and maintenance of natural hydrologic and channel to floodplain interactions; Minimize slope differences between any stormwater or detention facility outfall channel with the existing receiving channel gradient to reduce flow velocity; and Minimize to the extent possible detention basin, bridge embankment, and other encroachments into the channel and floodplain corridor, and utilize open bottom box culverts to allow sediment passage on smaller drainage courses.
+The final drainage plan shall demonstrate to the satisfaction of the City of Folsom Community Development and Public Works Departments that 100-year (0.01 AEP) flood flows would be appropriately channeled and contained, such that the risk to people or damage to structures within or down gradient of the Folsom Plan Area would not occur, and that hydromodification would not be increased from pre-development levels such that existing stream geomorphology would be changed (the range of conditions should be calculated for each receiving water if feasible, or a conservative estimate G CD (E), PW

-56. Develop and Implement a BMP and Water Quality Maintenance Plan.
-G CD (E) A detailed BMP and water quality maintenance plan shall be prepared by a qualified (-) engineer retained by the owner/applicant(s) for the project.
-The plan shall finalize the water quality improvements and further detail the structural and nonstructural BMPs proposed for the project.
-The plan shall include the elements described below.
-A quantitative hydrologic and water quality analysis of proposed conditions incorporating the proposed drainage design features.
-Predevelopment and post development calculations demonstrating that the Predevelopment and post development calculations demonstrating that the proposed water quality BMPs meet or exceed requirements established by the City of Folsom and including details regarding the size, geometry, and functional timing of storage and release pursuant to the latest edition of the "Stormwater Quality Design Manual for Sacramento and South Placer 1 Regions" (the City's MS4NPDES permit, page 46) and El Dorado County's NPDES SWMP (County of El Dorado 2004).
-Source control programs to control water quality pollutants within the project, This is a simple of the second state which may include but are not limited to recycling, street sweeping, storm drain cleaning, household hazardous waste collection, waste minimization, prevention of spills and illegal dumping, and effective management of public trash collection areas.
+51. Develop and Implement a BMP and Water Quality Maintenance Plan.
+A detailed BMP and water quality maintenance plan shall be prepared by a qualified engineer retained by the owner/applicant(s) for the project.
+The plan shall finalize the water quality improvements and further detail the structural and nonstructural BMPs A quantitative hydrologic and water quality analysis of proposed conditions incorporating the proposed drainage design features.
+Predevelopment and post development calculations demonstrating that the proposed water quality BMPs meet or exceed requirements established by the City of Folsom and including details regarding the size, geometry, and functional timing of storage and release pursuant to the latest edition of the "Stormwater Quality Design Manual for Sacramento and South Placer Regions" (the City's MS4NPDES permit, page 46) and El Dorado County's NPDES SWMP (County of El Dorado 2004).
+Source control programs to control water quality pollutants on the SPA, which may include but are not limited to recycling, street sweeping, storm drain cleaning, household hazardous waste collection, waste minimization, prevention of spills and illegal dumping, and effective management of public trash collection areas.
 A pond management component for the proposed basins that shall include management and maintenance requirements for the design features and BMPs, and responsible parties for maintenance and funding.
 LID control measures shall be integrated into the BMP and water quality maintenance plan.
-These may include, but are not limited to: surface swales; replacement of conventional impervious surfaces with pervious surfaces (e.g., porous pavement); impervious surfaces disconnection; and trees planted to intercept stormwater. tices planted to intoloopi storin water.
+These may include, but are not limited to: surface swales; replacement of conventional impervious surfaces with pervious surfaces (e.g., porous pavement); impervious surfaces disconnection; and trees planted to intercept stormwater.
+G CD (E)